Mary Ann Strandell

 Mary Ann Strandell is a painter of note.
 Her works are a movable terrain between image, media and their myriad histories.

 Her discursive ideas about perception, staging and the decorative experiment with traditional and time-base digital mediums.
-She considers the poetic and the technological experiences of both urbanity and nature; through painting and interlacing montaged images of the natural world, European Chinoserie, architecture of California Moderne, and more recently, the construction sites of Hudson Yards in New York City and San Francisco, CA.
+She considers the poetic and the technological experiences of both urbanity and nature; through painting and interlacing images of the natural world with memes of the trade-industry culture.
+These are formed by activating information that comes up through observation and research, as a kind of transmission of ideas (and data).
+These include historic Asian and European Chinoserie, architecture of California Moderne, and more recently the architectural structures of Hudson Yards in New York City and San Francisco, CA.

-Strandell's work is in the current De Weiger Museum Exhibition, MULTINATIONALS, Deurne, Netherlands till May 2018.
+Strandell's current exhibitions include Constructions and Transmission: Paintings and 3D Lenticular Media, Curated by Leslie Zarra Young, Marichu Custodio and Jeff Oakes is at Cliff Young ltd. in New York, NY; and IN/SIGHT at Sherry Leedy Contemporary Art, Kansas City, MO.
+She exhibited works in MULTINATIONALS, at De Weiger Museum, Deurne, Netherlands from January to May 2018.
 Her 2017 installation "For Baudelarie" at Sloace...Exhibition, Gallery 524, NYC, was reviewed in White Hot Magazine November, 2017, and presented in John Simon's blog, "Drawing your Own Path", Episode 11 (2/2/18); Currents New Media 2017 at El Museo Cultural de Santa Fe presented Strandell's 16 foot 3D Lenticular Media, Bamboo Forest II, BLUE Exhibition at Sherry Leedy Contemporary Art exhibited work from Standell's "Orient Shift" series; Arts In Public Places New Mexico acquired Strandell's "Patterned Algorithmic Interior for NMSU Campus; Her solo Exhibition, The Meme Salon opened at April Price Projects Gallery, Albuquerque, NM, May 30, 2017.
 Mary Ann was awarded two Artist in Residencies in 2017 at The International Menaul School, Albuquerque, NM, and Byrdcliffe Residency, Woodstock, NY.

 In 2016 Laurie De Chiara Projects NY/Berlin presented her 3D Lenticular work at Berlin Art Week 2016.
 In September 2016, her 3-channel video, Tromploi and Other Spatial Anxieties, which combines lenticular file formats into a GIF moving-image was part of Transfer DOWNLOADS, organized by Kelani Nichole, at Minnesota Street Projects, San Francisco.
 Her work was also exhibited in Raid Envy at Lichtundfire, NYC; Shaky Ground at Lesley Heller Workspace, NYC; Surface One at ARENA Gallery, New York, NY; and Embedded Landscape at April Price Projects Gallery, Albuquerque, NM.